-Photographs can be purchased as digital files or we can print them for you in several sizes from 20x24 pictures for large wall spaces to 5x7 pictures suitable for smaller walls or for display on your desk or shelves.
-We also have panoramic photographs in a variety of lengths.
+Photographs can be purchased as digital files or we can print them for you in several sizes.
 See our Order Form for more information.

 Many of our images are provided with watermarks.
 You will notice that we've watermarked images on our database like this:

 Purchased images have a small gold watermark like this: